HotPocketHPE/mhguide/mhguide.md

 If you are playing FU, 3U, or 4U, **do not compare damage numbers between weapon types!** The reason is dumb and annoying.
 Players of P3rd and GU do not have to worry about this.

-## Blademasters - Sharpness
+## Sharpness

-Sharpness is a mechanic for Blademasters.
+Sharpness is a mechanic **for Blademasters only**.
 Hitting the monster will temporarily lower your Sharpness, and using a Whetstone will restore it.

 Firstly, having higher Sharpness levels will raise your damage.
 This can be substantial, so don't overlook this, and try to keep your weapon sharpened!

 Additionally, hitting hard monster parts and/or being on a low Sharpness level can cause you to bounce.
-See the Hitzones section for more on this.
+See [Hitzones](#hitzones) for more on this.

-## Gunners - Critical Distance
+## Critical Distance

-Critical Distance (unrelated to crits from your Affinity) is a mechanic for Gunners that multiplies your shots' power based on your distance from the monster.
+Critical Distance (unrelated to critical hits) is a mechanic **for Gunners only** that multiplies your shots' power based on your distance from the monster.

 Being too close or too far away will hurt your damage, while being just close enough will raise it.
 You can tell if you are in proper crit distance range by watching the yellow hit sparks.
 Bigger = better!